 Symptoms of a knee fracture include significant knee pain, swelling, and bruising.
 Unstable displaced fractures will require knee surgery.

 A kneecap dislocation occurs when the bone is pushed out of place, and soft tissues such as ligaments, muscles and tendons are damaged.
 For more on patella (kneecap) dislocations and how they can be treated.

 - Patellofemoral pain syndrome

 This condition causes knee pain in the front of the knee, and is caused by sport injuries, overuse or congenital abnormalities.
-It can be treated with physiotherapy, immobilization and anti-inflammatory medication although in some cases your orthopedic surgeon may recommend surgery.
+It can be treated with physiotherapy, immobilization and anti-inflammatory medication, however, in some cases your orthopaedic surgeon may recommend surgery.

 Dr Pirjol performs the following surgeries for sport injuries:

 - Arthroscopic meniscectomies